 Moving and walking are recommended the day of surgery.
 Small children require no restrictions following routine hernia repair.
 Older children should avoid body contact sports for at least 3 weeks.
 The hernia repair is not at risk, but a blow to the incision could burst the skin closure.
 Expect complete recovery from surgery in about 2 to 4 weeks.

-Review Date 11/15/2013
+Review Date 3/11/2023

-Updated by: Debra G. Wechter, MD, FACS, General Surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.